rocky-linux/documentation/docs/guides/automation/olivetin.md

 Have you ever gotten tired of typing in the same CLI commands over and over again?
 Have you ever wanted everyone else in your house to be able to restart the Plex server without your intervention?
 Do you want to just type in a name in a web panel, push a button, and watch a customized Docker/LXD container magically appear?

 Then you might want to check out OliveTin.
-OliveTin is literally just an app that lets you generate a web page with from a config file, and that web page has buttons.
+OliveTin is literally just an app that lets you generate a web page from a config file, and that web page has buttons.
 Push the buttons, and OliveTin will run preset bash commands that you set up yourself.

 Sure, you could technically create something like this yourself, from scratch, with enough programming experience... but this is *way* easier.
 It looks a little something like this when set up (image courtesy of the [OliveTin repository](https://https://github.com/OliveTin/OliveTin)):

 ![A screenshot of OliveTin on the desktop; it features several squares in a grid, with labels and actions for each command that can be run.](olivetin/screenshotDesktop.png)

 !!!
 Warning "NEVER run this app on a public server"

     This app is, by design and the creator's own admission, meant to be used on local networks, *maybe* on dev setups.
 However, it has no user authentication system at present, and (until the developer fixes this) *runs as root by default*.

     So yeah, use this all you want on a secured and firewalled network. *Don't* put it on anything meant to be used by the public.
 For now.